Mace of the United States House of Representatives: History

+During the January 6, 2021 attack attempting to prevent Congress from certifying the 2020 presidential election, Joyce Hamlett, the Keeper of the Mace, rushed it off the floor of the House chamber to protect it from intruders.

 Description

 The design of the mace is derived from an ancient battle weapon and the Roman fasces.
 The ceremonial mace is 46 in high and consists of 13 ebony rods—representing the original 13 states of the Union—bound together by silver strands criss-crossed over the length of the pole.
 The rods are bound together by four crossing ribbons of silver, pinned together and held at the bottom and at the top by silver bands.
 The bands are decorated with floral borders and a repoussé design.
 The name “Wm.
 Adams/Manufacturer/New York/1841.” is engraved in the cartouche, located in the front center of the bottom band.
 This shaft is topped by a silver globe 4-1/2 inches in diameter and engraved with the seven continents, the names of the oceans, lines of longitude, and the major lines of latitude.
 The Western Hemisphere faces the front.
 The globe is encircled with a silver rim marked with the degrees of latitude, on which is perched an engraved solid silver eagle with a wingspan of 15 inches.
-The total weight of the mace is 10 pounds.
+The total weight of the mace is 13 pounds.